 “Hey, I’m looking for a new portable vape and I’m not sure which model to choose, what’s the BEST one in your opinion?”

-When it comes to vapes made for dry herbs the models I like and recommend most are the Crafty, Mighty, Firefly, Pax and Launch Box.
-As far as which ones I personally use most often, those would be the Crafty and the Pax.
+When it comes to vapes made for dry herbs the models I like and recommend most are the Crafty, Mighty, PAX 2, Alfa, Firefly and Summit.
+As far as which ones I personally use most often, those would be the Crafty and the PAX.